Karthi428/TestProject/README.md

-Project Name: Cognizant Stock Price and Apps & Tools(Window Icon)
+Project Name:- Cognizant Stock Price and Apps & Tools(Window Icon)

 Detailed Description:
 1. Print our UserName from the Be.Cognizant Website